Amy Lippert, NTP

 24-Hour No-Knead Artisan Sourdough Bread

 Anyone who has made sourdough bread from scratch knows that it truly is a labor of Love.
-Not only are you feeding and maintaining a beautiful starter, but the process of bread making can take 3-days!
-I came up with an easy method that only takes a little over 24-hours start to finish so you can enjoy this mouth-watering bread sooner!
+With many trials, and some failures, I came up with an easy method that only takes a little over 24-hours start to finish so you can enjoy this homemade mouth-watering sourdough bread sooner!

 35 grams Starter